-The Best Opportunity to Watch Wolves & Winter Wildlife in Their Natural Habitat
+The Very Best Opportunity to Watch Wolves & Winter Wildlife in Their Natural Habitat

 Day 1: Bozeman, Montana

 Our Yellowstone adventure begins in Bozeman, where we meet our Expedition Leader at a welcome dinner this evening.
-An initial orientation introduces us to the geography of the Greater Yellowstone Ecosystem and the wild denizens we have come to search for, including the fabled gray wolf.
+An initial orientation introduces us to the geography of the Greater Yellowstone Ecosystem and the wildlife we have come to search for, including the fabled gray wolf.

 Day 2: Paradise Valley / Yellowstone National Park / Cooke City

 Day 3: Wildlife Photography in Yellowstone's Lamar Valley

-Following an early continental breakfast, we're off to the secluded Lamar Valley on an intensive search for wolves.
-This remote northeast corner of the park is prime gray wolf habitat, and our Expedition Leader teaches us how to search for them.
-While wolves are our special focus, we'll also get ample coaching on how to get compelling shots of Yellowstone's other iconic wildlife.
-The wintry tableau makes for stunning images, as animals stand out against the white landscape and their coats are often frosted with snow and ice.
-At every turn, our expert guide is by your side to share tips and techniques for outstanding nature and wildlife photos.
-Following this exhilarating journey into the Lamar Valley, we return to our hotel for dinner and a chance to share our best images of the day with one another, inspired for what lies ahead.
+Following an early continental breakfast, we're off to the Lamar Valley on an intensive search for wolves.
+This isolated northeast corner of the park is prime gray wolf habitat, and our Expedition Leader teaches us how to search for them.
+While wolves are our primary focus, we'll also get coaching on how to get compelling photos of other Yellowstone wildlife, which is abundant.
+The wintry tableau makes for dramatic images as animals stand out against the white landscape, and their coats are often frosted with snow and ice.
+At every turn, our expert guide is by your side to share tips and techniques for outstanding nature photos.
+Returning to our hotel for dinner, we have a chance to share our best images of the day with one another, inspired for what lies ahead.

 Day 4: Lamar Valley Wolf Watching / Photo Gallery Visit